abdsim/Li3OClBr-MACE-Active-Learning-MLIP/README.md

 ### `4_dft/`

 Contains DFT-labelled structures selected from the exploration stage.
-The resulting reference energies, forces, and/or stresses were added to the training data for the next active-learning iteration.
+The resulting reference energies and forces were added to the training data for the next active-learning iteration.

 ---